eigerco/polka-storage/docs/src/architecture/pallets/proofs.md

 ### `set_porep_verifying_key`

 Verifying Key is a set of shared parameters used for zk-SNARK proof verification.
 It can be generated via [`polka-storage-provider-client proofs porep-params`](../../storage-provider-cli/client/proofs.md#porep-params) command.
-The verifying key used in the verification must match proving parameters used in the proof generation.
+The verifying key used in the verification must match the proving parameters used in the proof generation.

 The extrinsic sets the verifying key received in the SCALE-encoded format and then uses it for all the subsequent verification.
 Verifying Key is used to verify every PoRep proof across the network.